LiquidSmokeX64/coffeelinux/README.md

-# Coffee-Linux (Script-Installed Arch-Distro for Gamers)
+# Coffee-Linux (Script-Installed Arch-Linux for Gamers)
 [Description]
-Key Features: Arch-Based, BTRFS installation, GDM, Pipewire, VAAPI on Chrome (with game streaming in mind), FirewallD, and SystemD-Boot.
+Key Features: Arch-Based, BTRFS installation, Hybridized Desktop Environment/s, Pipewire, VAAPI on Chrome (with game streaming in mind), FirewallD, and SystemD-Boot.

 A script designed to install a unique Coffee-Linux Experience via Arch easily, and semi painlessly.